A fantastic opportunity for easy team building is….Halloween.

 Engagement, not passive entertainment, is key to successful team building.
 Halloween is one of the easiest holidays to engage employees in fun activities that everyone will enjoy and that don’t need to break your budget.

-According to a 2011 Harris Poll, it ranks third among U.S. adults for favorite holiday.
+According to a 2011 Harris Poll, Halloween ranks third among U.S. adults for favorite holiday.
 Christmas and Thanksgiving come in at #1 and #2, respectively, but Halloween outranks the Fourth of July, Memorial Day and even “my birthday.”
 Halloween is gaining with Millenials; it surpassed Thanksgiving as this demographic’s second favorite holiday.

 Halloween is naturally geared toward engagement and creativity, from carving pumpkins to making costumes.